mlmaskey/hobbes-network-format/README.md

 #### Links

-Links should be json formatted.
+Links should be JSON formatted.
 However, the link MUST provide an 'origin' and 'terminus' symbolic links within the same directory.
 The 'origin' and 'terminus' should point at the origin node and terminus folders respectively.
-The Hobbes Network Filesystem Crawler will lookup the origin and terminus nodes when crawling the network and set the appropriate 'LineString' geometry based on the geometry of the two nodes.
-The json object will be set as the 'properties' of the newly created geojson object.
+The Hobbes Network Filesystem crawler will lookup the origin and terminus nodes when crawling the network and set the appropriate 'LineString' geometry based on the geometry of the two nodes.
+The JSON object will be set as the 'properties' of the newly created GeoJSON object.

 ```json